My Healing Journey

 In fact, this mystical presence is the abandoned parts of our being.
 It is all of life, not just the shiny and pleasant aspects.
 I have learned that the more I embrace all expressions of life as they arise within me, the more I have access to the subtle presence of Love.
 I have realized that while the experiences of transcendence, expansion and Light are important, I was unconsciously using spirituality as a way to avoid a more painful human reality.
 I was spiritually bypassing.
 When our system is clogged with unhealed wounds, unexpressed emotional charge and residue from traumatic experiences, it becomes nearly impossible to stay present and inhabit our human

 vessel.
 It is just too painful.
 And so there is a dissociation, a sort of self-abandonment that happens, like a divorced couple that continue to co-habitate but avoid each other at all costs.
 I had abandoned myself, and my road to healing was paved with personal reclamation and reconciliation.

 While this was oftentimes a confusing and painful initiation, it created the foundation upon which my work now stands.
 It provided me with incredible insight into the complex inner workings of my psyche: a sort of holographic map for navigating the dynamic domain of light and shadow, and an abundance of tools for creating internal space so that our natural radiance can effortlessly emerge.

-It brings me incredible joy to be able to share the fruits of this journey with you, and to support you along your own journey home.
+It brings me incredible joy to be able to share the fruits of this journey with you, and to support you along this ongoing journey home.